 A: First, if the farmer is purchasing food to provide a meal to the students/adults during the field trip, then the cost must be reasonable and necessary to achieve the grant project objectives.
 For example, while it may be necessary to include a meal at a day-long field trip, it may not be necessary to include a meal at a short field trip.
-Please note that grant recipients utilizing grant funds to purchase meals for field trips must ensure that the food costs are in alignment with the California Department of Human Resources' per diem meal reimbursement rates (i.e., currently, no more than \$13 per person per day for breakfast, no more than \$15 per person per day for breakfast, no more than \$15 per person per day for provide
+Please note that grant recipients utilizing grant funds to purchase meals for field trips must ensure that the food costs are in alignment with the California Department of Human Resources' per diem meal reimbursement rates (i.e., currently, no more than \$13 per person per day for breakfast, no more than \$15 per person per day for lunch, and no more than \$26 per person per day for dinner).
+If the farm is purchasing food to provide